-- 10.1 This may be considered as an alternative to, or in addition to prosecution.
-The Council will carry out the works in default and seek to recover the full and associated costs, where necessary through the Courts.
-This will include where applicable, administration costs and officer time. - 10.2 The Financial Rules and Financial Operating Procedures of the Council will be fully adhered to.
-Where appropriate the costs will be placed against the property as a Charge.
-The Council may seek to use its powers to enforce the sale of the property in order to recover the costs. - 10.3 Each case will be looked at individually and the Private Sector Housing Manager will make the decision to undertake works in default depending upon the type, extend and the protection of the health, safety and welfare of any occupant.
+- 10.1 This may be considered as an alternative to, or in addition to, prosecution.
+The Council will carry out the works in default and seek to recover the full and associated costs, where necessary through legal redress.
+This will include, where applicable, administration costs and officer time. - 10.2 Where appropriate the costs will be placed against the property as a local land charge.
+The Council may seek to use its powers to enforce the sale of the property in order to recover the costs. - 10.3 Each case will be looked at individually and the Head of Private Sector Housing or a delegated Manager/ Officer, in accordance with the council's Scheme of Delegation, will make the decision to undertake works in default depending upon the type, extent and the protection of the health, safety and welfare of any occupant.